GSA-TTS/identity-site/content/_en/partners/faq.md

         id: a-5
         title: Does Login.gov partner with state and local governments?
         content: >-
             Yes, Login.gov partners with state and local governments.
 State and local governments need simple and secure solutions to help the public access federally funded services and resources.
-With this partnership, those agencies can leverage Login.gov to create a seamless and secure sign in experience for the public to access these resources.
-Learn more about the path to partnership.
+With this partnership, those agencies can leverage Login.gov to create a seamless and secure sign in experience for the public to access these resources. <a target="_blank" href="https://www.login.gov/partners/state-and-local" class="external-link">Learn more about the path to partnership</a>.
     -
         id: a-6
         title: How do we partner with Login.gov?
         content: >-
-            To get started, reach out to our team using this form   .
+            <a target="_blank" href="https://share.hsforms.com/16DIoo--rTU2xbNW1MShkBg3ak9e" class="external-link">To get started, reach out to our team using this form</a>.
 We’ll work with you to understand and capture your needs and requirements at a high level.
 Together, we’ll decide whether Login.gov makes sense for your particular business and use cases.
 If we decide to move forward, the next step is to sign an Interagency Agreement (IAA).
 This signals a mutual commitment which allows us to commit further resources to technical discovery and integration and migration planning.
 logistics_accordion:
     -
         id: b-1